 Travelling with children

 Croatia is a family-oriented society and children are made welcome in hotels, restaurants and cafés, though this does not necessarily mean that facilities for children are widespread.
 Although some hotels, beaches and town centres will be equipped with play areas and parks, many will not.
 However, most Croatian beaches are full of other children – so finding playmates is not difficult.
 Families stay up quite late on the Adriatic – it is common to see children running around town squares and pavement cafés after 10 or 11pm.
-Baby food, disposable nappies, formula milk and other supplies are widely available in Croatia, although the choice of brands may not be as wide.
+International brands of baby food, disposable nappies, formula milk and other supplies are widely available in Croatia.
 Breastfeeding in public is becoming more common among the current generation of Croatian mums, though Croatia is still a conservative country and discretion is advised.
-Whether you come across baby-changing facilities or high chairs is very much a hit-and-miss affair.
+Baby-changing facilities are usually available in shopping malls and in the larger motorway service stations, but might be few and far between elsewhere.
+Whether you come across high chairs in restaurants is very much a hit-and-miss affair.

 Most Croatian hotels have three- and four-bed family rooms and suites, and each resort area will have a wide range of self-catering apartments of varying sizes.
-Most hotels will provide cots for babies and small children.
+Hotels and apartment owners are generally very welcoming towards families with young children, but this does not necessarily mean that they will be equipped with the cots and children’s beds that you might need, and they may expect you to improvise with sofa beds instead.
+Many of the big international accommodation-booking websites are rather vague about the provision of cots and children’s beds, and it’s often better to book accommodation the old-fashioned way through a local agency who will be in a much better position to find exactly what you need.
 There are no hard-and-fast rules regarding pricing policy in hotels and private accommodation, some apartment owners are very flexible and may provide an apartment with a child bed for the same price as a two-person studio; make it clear what you want when booking and see what is available.
 A lot of Adriatic towns have narrow stepped streets; so if you are travelling with a buggy, be sure to ask about ease of access.

 Travelling by public transport in summer can be a hot and crowded affair so make sure you include plenty of liquid and other essentials in your hand luggage.
 On buses and trains, babies and toddlers travel for free providing they do not take up a seat of their own; children under 12 travel at half the adult fare.
 Folded pushchairs and buggies can be transported in the hold of the bus for a nominal luggage fee (7–10Kn).
 On ferries and catamarans, under 3s travel free, those aged 3–12 get a fifty percent discount.